umams2002/buzzline-01-uma/README.md

 ## Task 5.
 Monitor an Active Log File (Terminal 2)

-A common streaming task is monitoring a logfile as it is being written.
+A common streaming task is monitoring a log file as it is being written.
-This project has a consumer that reads and processes our own logfile as log messages arrive.
+This project has a consumer that reads and processes our own log file as log messages arrive.

 In VS Code, open a NEW terminal in your root project folder.
 Use the commands below to activate .venv, and run the file as a module.